imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 <img src="/images/pages/SparseImage1.jpg" width="777"/> *On the left hand side it shows nearest-neighbor rendered random sparse data as created in example 8a.
 The right hand side shows the result of a Gaussian convolution, run directly on the virtual RandomAccessibleInterval.*

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example8a.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example8a.java' %}

 ### Example 8b - Randomly sample an existing image and display it